Zagreb: Politics and government

-Zagreb is the capital of the Republic of Croatia, its political center and the center of various state institutions.
+Zagreb is the capital of the Republic of Croatia, its political centre and the centre of various state institutions.

 On the St. Mark's Square are the seats of the Government of the Republic of Croatia in the Banski Dvori complex, the Croatian Parliament (Sabor), as well as the Constitutional Court of the Republic of Croatia.
 Various ministries and state agencies are located in the wider area of the City of Zagreb.

 City governance

 According to the constitution, the city of Zagreb, as the capital of Croatia, has a special status.
 As such, Zagreb performs self-governing public affairs of both city and county.
 It is also the seat of the Zagreb County which encircles Zagreb.
 The city administration bodies are the Zagreb City Assembly as the representative body and the Mayor of Zagreb who is the executive head of the city.
 The current mayor is Tomislav Tomašević (We Can!), elected in the 2021 Zagreb local elections, the second round of which was held on 30 May 2021.
 There are two deputy mayors elected from the same list, Danijela Dolenec and Luka Korlaet.